javascript-tutorial/en.javascript.info/1-js/01-getting-started/4-devtools/article.md

 Below the error message, there is a blue `>` symbol.
 It marks a "command line" where we can type JavaScript commands.
 Press `key:Enter` to run them.

-Now we can see errors, and that's enough for a start.
+Now we can see errors and that's enough for a start.
 We'll come back to developer tools later and cover debugging more in-depth in the chapter <info:debugging-chrome>.

 ```smart header="Multi-line input"
 Usually, when we put a line of code into the console, and then press `key:Enter`, it executes.